ManticoreGamesInc/platform-documentation/src/references/ui_text_entry_box.md

 ### Use Cases

-There are many use cases as to why creators would want to provide a text field for users to enter text.
+There are many use cases as to why creators would want to provide a text field for players to enter text.
 Below lists a few ideas of how it could be used.

 - Customization

-    Users can name things (for example, a Pet) which allows for more customization.
+    Players can name things (for example, a Pet) which allows for more customization.

 - Searching

-    A search feature (for example, an Inventory) allows users to find things quicker than just scrolling through long lists.
+    A search feature (for example, an Inventory) allows players to find things quicker than just scrolling through long lists.

 - Text Adventure Games

-    Text-based adventure games that allow users to enter commands to move through the world.
+    Text-based adventure games that allow players to enter commands to move through the world.

 - Command Panel